cogdog/ds106bank/README.md

 You can allows site visitors to add their own challenges via a web form, this is [what made the DS106 assignment bank valuable](http://assignments.ds106.us/submit-an-assignment/).

+**Note: You should always, always create your "things" via this form, even if you do not allow the public to do so.** The form adds a number of post custom field values necessary to make everything work.
+You can always modify these later, in the editor (making sure you make Custom Fields visible via screen options).

+The one field that you may need to edit is the URL for the example of the assignment, stored as custom field named `fwp_url`.
+If you prefer not to display any example, simply leave the value blank.

 ![](images/add-thing.jpg "Form to add a new thing")

 Besides descriptive information, a visitor can associate a new thing with one or more types, and can also add free form tags to better describe it.
 If the ratings capability is enabled, they can assign a first seed value for the rating.